MongoExpUser/AWS-Redshift-Serverless-with-AWS-SDK-JS-V3/README.md

 # AWS-Redshift-Serverless-with-AWS-SDK-JS-V3
-Deployment and Modeling of AWS Redshift
+Deployment and Modeling of AWS Redshift Serverless